GuillevicMyriam/inventory_uncertainty/README.md

 ## Organisation

 ### Input data
+Input data are saved in a specific folder, under "input_data/input_subxxxx/"

 All input data, which normally are updated each year, are in the form of Excel files.
 This is not usual but based on the fact that Excel is widely used in public administrations.
 Each row in the input excel files corresponds to a source category.
 A source category is uniquely defined by the following attributes (which are saved in specific column in the Excel files):